avito-tech/avito-android/docs/content/docs/test/TestCaseInCode.md

 This build runs every night, and it is recommended not to run this build manually only to sync a bunch of tests, because it's fairly heavy.

-## What is my test not synced, but it should?
+## How to find out why a test was not synced

 [Let us know]({{< ref "/docs/Contacts.md" >}}) if something seems to go wrong.